YoloMao/CangjieCorpus-Mirror/extra/String.md

 ### Parsing a string to integer

-To parse string into integers or other primitive types, import the `std.convert.*` package, then use `parse` function.
+To parse a string into integers or other primitive types, import the `std.convert.*` package, then use `parse` function.
 For example:

 ```